h2o/h2o/deps/quicly/README.md

 % ./cli host port
 ```

-To run the command as a server, specify the files that contain the certificate and private key, as well as the hostname and the port number to which the server hould bind.
+To run the command as a server, specify the files that contain the certificate and private key, as well as the hostname and the port number to which the server should bind.

 ```
 % ./cli -c server.crt -k server.key 0.0.0.0 4433